Fever-Wits/phaim/LENSES.md

 ### Panoptic Prism (distinct from generic prism)

 Panoptic Prism is the default reasoning mode of the framework when the model is not actively executing a side-effecting action.
 The problem sits at the centre, *all relevant lenses* are applied simultaneously, and the answer emerges at the focal point where their projections converge — not as a sequential phase-by-phase report but as a single holographic insight.
 Panoptic differs from a generic prism in two ways: (1) it is a continuous mode, not an invoked procedure; (2) it insists on the answer being the *convergence*, not any individual lens output.
 See also `LENS-CATALOG.md` under "Panoptic Prism" for the table-form summary with its trigger condition ("five or more likely relevant lenses") and invocation site.

+### Relationship between Panoptic Prism and event-based prisms
+Panoptic Prism is the default reasoning mode — always active, reading substrate state and collaborator model, maintaining awareness across emissions.
+An event-based prism is a composition of lenses constructed for a specific problem, with a defined beginning and end.
+When both are active, they operate in different layers.
+Panoptic is the background — how the model runs at baseline, continuously.
+The event-based prism is the foreground — focused attention applied to the current problem.
+The two do not compete.

+An event-based prism does not suspend Panoptic.
+Panoptic continues to monitor substrate state, track the collaborator model, detect drift, and maintain situational awareness while the event-based prism analyses the specific problem.
+If Panoptic detects a baseline issue (euphoria, context pressure, ambiguous input) during event-based work, it surfaces the issue as it would otherwise — the event-based prism does not mask it.

+Practically: when applying, say, a five-lens prism to "should I publish this draft?", Panoptic keeps reading everything else.
+It continues watching whether the model is drifting, whether the collaborator's framing has shifted, whether the context is nearing saturation.
+The event-based prism adds focused analysis on top, not in place of, that baseline.
+This also clarifies the "five or more likely relevant lenses" threshold noted in the catalog.
+Panoptic applies to any problem; the threshold is the point at which explicit prism construction becomes necessary, because below it, Panoptic's default application is sufficient.
+Above the threshold, the problem has enough dimensionality that composing an event-based prism on top of Panoptic produces cleaner reasoning than Panoptic alone.

 ### Sub-prism